stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

 Very true.
 So yeah.
-So that's sort of all, all improvised.
-We-- I-- I will script the... *ends* a little bit.
-So normally when there's, like, a little bit of David going back and forth between IMOGEN at the end, I'll script that, 'cause that's sort of where, where the plot really happens and a lot of the driving plot from, from week to week goes on and establishes a lot of that stuff, and you just, you know...
+So that's sort of all improvised.
+I will script the... *ends* a little bit.
+So normally when there's, like, a little bit of David going back and forth between IMOGEN at the end, I'll script that, 'cause that's sort of where the plot really happens and a lot of the driving plot from week-to-week goes on and establishes a lot of that stuff, and you just, you know...
 You *could* improvise it, but it wouldn't be as good.

 #### BEN

 Well also, if you've listened to a lot of things that do improvise-- now, like, for example, something like *Hello From the Magic Tavern*, which is *really* good and I listened to like 150 episodes before dropping it-- [__TIM:__ Yes.
-Couldn't be that bad.] because there's just-- y'know, I really enjoy it.
-But the plot is very loose [__Tim agrees with Ben throughout__] and as it came to more prominence you started to see the cracks showing of like, "Oh, they're having to improvise this" and I think, y'know, this hybrid version manages to keep it tight, without undermining the core improvisational aspect.
-Fundamentally, what we've done is we do character development improv.
-You know, all the stuff about Trexel loving fish or David being slippery, that came up naturally in improv.
-We've just run with that as a thing, but we've kind of left the really, really big worldbuilding and plot stuff to scripting so that it can be tight and we can tell a directed story within that sort of siloed improv setting.
+Couldn't be that bad.] because there's just-- you know, I really enjoy it.
+But the plot is very loose __[Tim agrees with Ben throughout]__ and as it came to more prominence you started to see the cracks showing of like, "Oh, they're having to improvise this" and I think, you know, this hybrid version manages to keep it tight, without undermining the core improvisational aspect.
+But fundamentally, what we've done is we do character development in improv.
+You know, all the stuff about Trexel loving fish or David being slippery, that came up naturally in improv, and we've just run with that as a thing, but we've kind of left the really, really big worldbuilding and plot stuff to scripting so that it can be tight, and we can tell a directed story within that sort of siloed improv setting.

 #### TIM

 And absolutely stuff that I've scripted has changed because of what we've improvised in the show. [__BEN:__ Yep.]
 Like, that stuff just changes.
-Like, I have, and we have, sort of an idea of like, "We're going to go sort of from here to here in a season."
+Like, I have, and we have, sort of an idea of like, "We're going to go, sort of, from here to here in a season."
 But that stuff has changed quite substantially based off, you know, we get five episodes in and go, "Actually, this interesting thing is turning up; let's lean into that."

 #### BEN

-Here's a tidbit: we know how the, the series ends.
+Here's a tidbit: we know how the series ends.
 We know how the whole thing ends, [__TIM:__ Oh, the whole shebang.] and we're not going to tell you.

 #### TIM

-No, 'cause that, that would ruin everything.
+No, 'cause that would ruin everything.

 #### BEN

-I mean, that would, that would be a __[mutters]__.
+I mean, that would be a __[mutters]__.

 #### TIM

-That would, that would be bad.
+That would be bad.
 But, like, it may well change.
-Like, we, we sat down in a café, Gail's in Brighton.
+Like, we sat down in a café, Gail's in Brighton.
 Very nice.
 You should go.

 #### BEN